nillyr/octoconf/README.md

    hh `\ `)(' /'

+positional arguments:
+  {analyze,audit,misc}  Available Commands
+    analyze             performs an analysis on an archive based on a checklist audit               performs an audit of the host based on a checklist misc                miscellaneous commands

 optional arguments:
   -h, --help            show this help message and exit -v, --version         print version and exit
   -d, --debug           debug output (verbose)
-  --audit CHECKLIST     run an audit on the current system using a checklist --analyze ARCHIVE CHECKLIST
-                        run an analysis on an archive (zip) containing all the configurations based on a checklist --regen-report JSON   regenerate a report based on a JSON output file provided by the other options
 ```

 ## Quick usage